 3 Reasons to Immigrate to Canada & Change Your Life

 Freedom of Religion

-In celebration of Multiculturalism Day, the country hosted various virtual events on the 27th June, such as All For One Multiculturalism Filipino event in Toronto and Cultural Expressions Festival organised by Iranian Canadians in Fredericton.
+In celebration of Multiculturalism Day, the country hosted various virtual events on the 27th of June, such as the All For One Multiculturalism Filipino event in Toronto and the Cultural Expressions Festival organized by Iranian Canadians in Fredericton.